Livleen03/mcb185_homework/participation.md

 	+ Answered question classmate had about Unit 0 Homework
 	+ Total 5 points
 - Week 4
+	+ Attended class Tuesday
+	+ Attended class Thursday
+	+ Introduced myself to Karen
+	+ Asked question to classmate about how they wrote their code for a practice question
+	+ Helped classmate on homework
+	+ Took Unit 0 assesment in class as practice on Tuesday
+	+ Total 5 points
 - Week 5
 - Week 6
 - Week 7